Hyperparathyroidism

 • Avoid medications that can raise serum calcium (eg, thiazide diuretics)

-Serum calcium and renal function are monitored every 6 months.
+Patients managed medically should have serum calcium and renal function monitored every 6 months.
 Bone density is monitored every 12 months.
-However, recurrent hypercalcemia, subclinical bone disease, and hypertension are concerns.
-Patients with hypercalcemia alone can be managed with cinacalcet.
+Recurrent hypercalcemia, subclinical bone disease, and difficult to control hypertension may develop and increase the risk of medical management such that surgery becomes the safer option.
 Osteoporosis is treated with bisphosphonates.

 Surgery